 The mandate of the Compensation Committee includes reviewing the compensation arrangements for the Company's employees, including executive officers and directors, and making recommendations to the Board with respect to such compensation arrangements, as well as making recommendations to the Board with respect to the Company's incentive compensation plans and equity-based plans, and overseeing succession planning.
-The members of the Compensation Committee are Mr. Joseph Rus (Chair), Dr. Youssef L. Bennani, Dr. Clarissa Desjardins and Mr. Pierre Larochelle.
-Dr. Desjardins stepped off the Compensation Committee on May 18, 2021.
+The members of the Compensation Committee are Mr. Joseph Rus (Chair), Dr. Youssef L. Bennani and Mr. Pierre Larochelle.